flyway/flywaydb.org/documentation/getstarted/advanced/migrationtesting.md

   * Using the official [Flyway docker image](https://hub.docker.com/r/flyway/flyway) to run `flyway migrate` on our data container, using migration scripts stored under the `sql` folder
   * Automating the cleanup of the database

-That it - that is our migration test.
-We have quickly provisioned a database instance from our back up using Spawn, and set the flyway connection details to point to that database and run the migration scripts in our repository.
-Any errors will be apparent here and show up on the developers Pull Request that this ran against.
+That's it - that is our migration test.
+We have quickly provisioned a database instance from our back up using Spawn, and set the Flyway connection details to point to that database and run the migration scripts in our repository.
+Any errors will be apparent here and show up on the developer's Pull Request that this ran against.

 Note: There is a [Flyway Migration action](https://github.com/marketplace/actions/flyway-migration) in the GitHub Marketplace which you can copy from.
 But using the code in `migrate-test.sh` is using generic bash and will work across all CI pipelines.